khandakershahi/calculator/readme.md

 # Calculotr with JavaScript

-This project is about calculotr with JavaScript from Ostad.
+This project is about Calculator with JavaScript from Ostad.

 ## Features
 (empty)